Overview

 Functional Considerations

-The upper and middle trapezius help to upwardly rotate the scapula.
+The upper and middle trapezius help to rotate the scapula upwardly.
 This is primarily accomplished by pivoting the clavicle on the manubrium.
-The fibers of the upper trapezius are actually more lateral than vertical in direction.
+The upper trapezius fibers are actually more lateral than vertical in direction.

 The lower trapezius is in a position to retract the scapula.
 However, electromyographic studies show that it is not very active in retraction.
-Instead, it primarily acts as a stabilizer when the upper extremity is pulled forward.
+Instead, it primarily stabilizes the upper extremity when it is pulled forward.

 From, Muscles That Influence the Spine, Barclay W. Bakkum, Gregory D. Cramer, 2014: